GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 29, 2018-A JMJ Robot and task setup is now in setup_robots.pde
+This way, folks don't have to be faced with the clutter in `simple_robot_simulator.pde`

 ## October 27, 2018-D JMJ Completed switch over from Tasks to OpModes
-Removed the Task interface, and moved the one under-deveopment task to an IterativeOpMode and deleted the SampleDriveTask.
+Removed the Task interface, and moved the one under-development task to an `IterativeOpMode` and deleted the `SampleDriveTask`.

 ## October 27, 2018-C JMJ Milestone: Sample linear and iterative op modes implemented!
 The old sample iterative code that lives in `SampleDriveTask` has been ported over to